 Disclaimer: This post contains affiliate links via Amazon for products that I wholeheartedly love.

 Honestly, when it comes to salmon, I'm in deep love!
 There's just something about the versatility that salmon has that makes it such a delicious option, especially with pasta.
 This Creamy Salmon Alfredo Pasta is a rendition of one of my favorite sauce----Alfredo sauce and although I chose not to use cream cheese, the creaminess and velvety texture is still present and makes it worth it.
+Plus, this Creamy Lemon Garlic Herb Kale Pasta is definitely one to try!

 It's DAY 2 OF LOVE WEEK on Orchids + Sweet Tea and I couldn't be more excited for the deliciousness coming your way all week long---in honor of Valentine's Day next week!
 Be sure to watch all recipes via IG Reels for a nice visual.